uniquedj95/vForm/README.md

 ## Form Sections

 Form sections allow you to organize your forms into logical groups with titles and subtitles, making complex forms more readable and user-friendly.
-Sections are rendered as separate components within your form schema.
+Sections are now fully integrated into the FormField interface, providing a unified approach to form building.

 ### Basic Section Usage

-To create sections in your form, add `FormSection` items to your schema alongside regular form fields:
+To create sections in your form, add FormField items with `type: 'FormSection'` to your schema alongside regular form fields:

 ```vue
 <template>